reijmer/x/README.md

 ## short-term tasks

+priority:
 - error messages
+- improve string support (single quoted strings and line breaks etc.)
+- find a good way to test

+then:
-- add while loops
+- add break for while loop
+- add all python keywords to lexer
 - add lists and dictionaries
 - file imports

-- find a good way to test
+tasks i'll probably never get to:
 - make this readme nicer